How To Plan A Trip

 Method 3: Look at promotions.
 Maybe some flights are especially cheap?
 Or train tickets are 50%, if you want to do a staycation.
 On Skyscanner for example, you can choose “everywhere” as destination to get inspiration and sort it by price!

-Whichever method you choose, you should always consider the weather and season.
+Whichever method you choose to plan your trip, you should always consider the weather and season.
 No point in going to Thailand and being stuck in monsoon season.
 And definitely keep your budget in mind.

 For more support, you can always reach out to fellow TravelSisters in our female only Facebook group to ask for advice. 🙂